Gad-Armel/Gad-Armel/README.md

-# 👋 Hello!
-I'm Armel Asopjio
+# 👋 Hello!!
+I am Armel

 I am a Data Science and Mathematics student at Luther College with a passion for leveraging data to uncover insights and build meaningful solutions. <br>
 Currently, I am focused on creating interactive analytical dashboards and applying statistical modeling to real-world problems.